konstantinos-max/AE-pytorch/DAE/README.md

 daedisaggregator.py - Tensorflow backend (NN based on keras utilities)

-daedisaggregator_pytorch.py - (NN based on Pytorch utilities)
+daedisaggregator_pytorch.py - (NN based on Pytorch utilities) --> This is old version!!!

 disag-out.h5 - h5 file for the resulting datastore